 You may find many signs in Prague, such as: “Be aware of pick-pockets”, and even warnings against car raids: “Do not leave valuables on the seat.”
 For example, last year, half of all pocket-picking cases in the Czech Republic were in Prague.
-Local pick-pocket gangs, that often come from different countries, have very tricky methods for dispersing the victims.
+Local pick-pocket gangs, which often come from different countries, have very tricky methods for dispersing the victims.
 These methods even include kids with innocent faces.
 Typical places where those thefts happen are Wenceslas Square and Old Town Square.

 Insurance and Other Precautions